OpenWeatherMapUtils/OpenWeatherMapUtils.github.io/README.md

-# OpenWeatherMapUtils.github.io
+# OpenWeatherMap Utilities

-Pages for OpenWeatherMapUtils
+Collection of utilities for using [OpenWeatherMap.org APIs](https://openweathermap.org/api)